somedude72/minesweeper/README.md

 This project has not been tested on Windows.
 Although the code should be completely portable in theory because of Qt, it has never been built on Windows.
-Therefore, this section will remain under construction until I can get my hands on a Windows machine to build.
+Therefore, this section will remain under construction until I get my hands on a Windows machine to test drive building minesweeper.

 #### macOS/Linux

-You will need a valid C++17 compiler toolchain to build this program (e.g. the `build-essensial` package on most linux distributions).
+You will need a valid C++17 compiler toolchain to build this program (e.g. the `build-essential` package on most linux distributions).
 You will also need to have the following libraries/packages installed on your system through your preferred package
 manager: